IRTF-HRPC/draft-guidelines/draft-guidelines.md

 This section provides guidance for document authors in the form of a questionnaire about protocols and how technical decisions can shape the exercise of human rights.
 The questionnaire may be useful at any point in the design process, particularly after the document authors have developed a high-level protocol model as described in {{RFC4101}}.
 These guidelines do not seek to replace any existing referenced specifications, but rather contribute to them and look at the design process from a human rights perspective.

-Protocols and Internet Standards might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
+Protocols and Internet Standards might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the Request For Comments (RFC).
 This might be coupled with an Applicability Statement for that RFC.

 Note that the guidance provided in this section does not recommend specific practices.
 The range of protocols developed in the IETF is too broad to make recommendations about particular uses of data or how human rights might be balanced against other design goals.
 However, by carefully considering the answers to the following questions, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately takes specific human rights threats into account.
 This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights considerations section (following the example set in {{RFC6973}}).